Mallikarjunan-29/blue-team-docker/README.md

 in the script boto_guardduty_pull_logs.py - Update your aws account id in the script s3_pull_logs.py - update your aws account id and bucker name

+Pull Logs from S3 Configure AWS credentials (~/.aws/credentials) Use s3_pull_logs.py to download logs to /data/ingest/aws Use boto_guardduty_pull_logs.py to download logs to /data/ingest/guardduty

+Cron runs every 6 minutes to pull logs as per below setting.
+Please use the setting that fits your style

+*/6 * * * * /usr/bin/python3 /home/blue-team-docker/splunk/scripts/s3_pull_logs.py >> /home/blue-team-docker/cronlogs/s3.log
+*/6 * * * * /usr/bin/python3 /home/blue-team-docker/splunk/scripts/boto_guardduty_pull_logs.py >> /home/blue-team-docker/cronlogs/guardduty.log

+##e path for the script file should be the one where the script is present from the home directory.
+If git clone is run from the home directory then the above path would be enough##

 🛠️ How to Run This Lab

 1. Clone the Repo